Xfinity Senior Cell Phone Plans 2025

 Contracts

-Xfinity Mobile plans come with no contracts.
+Xfinity NOW Prepaid Mobile plans come with no contracts.
 It’s pay-as-you-go, with no commitments, which is a double-edged sword.
-The flexibility to come and go as you please means you pay less upfront with Xfinity.
-On the other hand, as I noted when I tested Mint Mobile, paying for up to a year of Mint Mobile’s service at once reduced my monthly bill significantly.
+The flexibility to come and go as you please means you pay less upfront with Xfinity’s prepaid plans .
+On the other hand, as we noted when we tested Mint Mobile, paying for up to a year of Mint Mobile’s service at once reduced our monthly bill significantly.
+Some Xfinity postpaid plans require one or two-year contracts.
+You can find out what’s available in your area by shopping at one of their many locations.

-If you decide you don’t want to continue with Xfinity Mobile and you cancel within the first 30 days, you just need to return your phone (if you bought one).
+If you decide you don’t want to continue with Xfinity NOW and you cancel within the first 30 days, you just need to return your phone (if you bought one).
 You’re entitled to a full refund.
-If you cancel your Xfinity service after 30 days, you need to pay for the current month, plus anything you still owe on your phone and a $35 restocking fee.
+If you cancel your Xfinity prepaid service after 30 days, you must pay for the current month, plus anything you still owe on your phone and a $35 restocking fee.

 Warranty

-For accidental damage and loss coverage, including a cheap $29 screen repair, Xfinity Mobile offers a Mobile Protection Plan starting at $7 per month.
+Xfinity Mobile offers a Mobile Protection Plan starting at $9 per month.
+It covers the following:

 Xfinity Mobile Senior Phone Plans at a Glance